DaisyFx/DaisyFx/README.md

 Daisy is a framework for building data integrations in a structured manner with minimal overhead.
 Integrations are implemented as series of steps where the result of each step is the input of the next.
 These steps are composed into strongly-typed chains using a fluent interface.

-**DaisyFx is in active development targeting 1.0, expect breaking changes between each 0.x release**

 Example of a chain:

 ```csharp